ThomasCherqui/kryptonite/README.md

 Code to run the kNN model on the Kryptonite dataset, finds optimal k and presents results.

-### MLN
+### MLP

 Code to evaluate the results from the trained MLN models.
-The actual training and hyperparameter search is set up in *mln_training.ipynb*, the results over all hyperparameters and the weights from the best performing model on the vaidation set is saved in the *models/* folder.
+The actual training and hyperparameter search is set up in *mln_training.ipynb*, the results over all hyperparameters searched and the weights from the best performing model on the vaidation set is saved in the *models/* folder.
 These results are loaded into the experiment_notebook.ipynb to run the experiments.
 These results are also loaded by *hidden_prediction.ipynb* to produce predictions for each n on the hidden labels.